shopware/docs/guides/integrations-api/admin-api/action-routes.md

 ### **Order State Transition**

 The action route for the order state checks if the transition is allowed given to the state machine definition and writes the state machine history entries.
-It also takes care of sending the defined state change mails \(if there are any - see [Business Events](../../../concepts/framework/business-events.md)\).
+It also takes care of sending the defined state change mails.
 It takes arrays of mediaIds and/or documentIds to add them as attachments to the mails.
 The `transition` parameter can be one of the transitions defined in `\Core\Checkout\Order\OrderStates`.

 ```javascript
 // POST /api/v{version}/_action/order/{orderId}/state/{transition}